jmrphy/media_civil_war/media_civil_war.md

-The implications are critical for political scientists as well as policymakers, activists, and other political actors concerned with issues of media, communcation, and civil violence.
+The implications are critical for political scientists as well as policymakers, activists, and other political actors concerned with issues of media, communications, and civil violence.
 First, this research note highlights that in the politics of mass communications, considerations of non-linearity are important.
 Assuming linear relationships between independent and dependent variables is not always warranted and can lead to substantively different predictions than those generated by models which account for non-linearity.
-This will be of interest in particular to those scholars in the burgeoning field of ICT and political conflict research who are building an increasingly "rich theory" of context-conditional findings.
+This will be of interest in particular to those scholars in the burgeoning field of ICT and political conflict research who are building an increasingly "rich theory" of context-conditional findings [@Lyall:2015uc].
 This research note contributes to this current of research both theoretically and empirically, by highlighting the theoretical importance of non-linearities in these types of phenomena and by providing a crucially improved empirical accounting of mass media in patterns of civil war onset.
 The implications are also substantively critical for policymakers, activists, and other political actors because the most recent previous evidence would lead observers to underestimate the risk of civil war within countries experiencing the early spread of mass media.
 By demonstrating the bellicose effects of mass media in precisely such situations, this research note draws attention to a unique source of civil war risk which has been poorly understood by previous research.

 \clearpage
 \# Supplementary Information